K-12 Instructional Resources and Transition Education for Students with Moderate-Severe Cognitive Disabilities

 Quick Summary

 The Department of Defense Education Activity (DoDEA) is soliciting proposals for a K-12 Instructional Resources and Transition Education solution for students with moderate-severe cognitive disabilities.
-This requirement is for a commercial, off-the-shelf (COTS), 100% digital comprehensive instructional solution that includes related professional learning and technical support.
-DoDEA intends to award a single Firm-Fixed-Price (FFP), Indefinite Delivery, Indefinite Quantity (IDIQ) contract.
+DoDEA requires a commercial, off-the-shelf (COTS), 100% digital comprehensive instructional solution that includes related professional learning and technical support.
+The government intends to award a single Firm-Fixed-Price (FFP), Indefinite Delivery, Indefinite Quantity (IDIQ) contract.
 This acquisition is unrestricted.
-Proposals are due May 8, 2026, at 12:00 PM Eastern Standard Time.
+Proposals are due by May 8, 2026, at 4:00 PM EST.

 Scope of Work

-- K-12 Instructional Resources: COTS, 100% digital materials aligned with DoWEA’s College and Career Ready Standards (CCRS) and adopted alternative assessments.
-Resources must include differentiated lessons, activities, and materials for functional math, reading, social studies, science, motor skills, emotional/social development, communication, and functional writing.
+- K-12 Instructional Resources: A COTS, 100% digital solution aligned with DoWEA's College and Career Ready Standards (CCRS) and adopted alternative assessments.
+Resources must cover functional math, reading, social studies, science, motor skills, emotional/social development, communication, and functional writing, including differentiated lessons, activities, data collection, and informal assessments.

-- Transition Education: Age- and developmentally appropriate materials for K-12 students focusing on household management, personal finances, career awareness, postsecondary education, independent living, and community participation.
+- Transition Education: Age- and developmentally appropriate materials for K-12 students focusing on life skills (e.g., household management, personal finances, consumer shopping, food preparation), citizenship, 21st-century employment, career awareness, postsecondary education, independent living, and community participation.
+Recommendations for community partnerships are also required.

-- Professional Learning: Quarterly product training and annual synchronous webinars for teachers, covering instruction, data collection, goal setting, and progress monitoring.
+- Professional Learning: Quarterly industry-standard product training and annual synchronous webinars for teachers, covering instruction differentiation, data collection, goal setting, and progress monitoring.

-- Technical Support: Industry-standard support for digital resources, with acknowledgment within two hours and resolution within one to five business days.
+- Technical Support: Industry-standard technical support for digital resources, with acknowledgment within one business day.

-- Type: Firm-Fixed-Price (FFP), Indefinite Delivery, Indefinite Quantity (IDIQ)
+- Contract Type: Firm Fixed-Price (FFP), Indefinite Delivery, Indefinite Quantity (IDIQ).

-- Period of Performance: A base period from August 31, 2026, to August 30, 2027, with potential option periods extending the total contract duration up to five years.
+- Period of Performance: A base period from August 31, 2026, to August 30, 2027, with potential option periods extending the total contract duration up to 5 years.

 - Minimum/Maximum: Minimum contract quantity of 1 unit, maximum of 11,094 units.